Some Common Questions

 Do I need to charge the battery once received?

 We rotate our stock with a goal of no battery dropping below 90% charge on the shelf.
 We do quality testing before shipping any product to ensure a minimum of 80% charged.
+This is typically sufficient for immediate installation.

 We can walk you through a variety of troubleshooting measures to help determine the cause of your equipment failure.
 Step one is to test the battery voltage.
 Give us a call for free over-the-phone technical support!